moebiussurfing/ofxSurfingImGui/README.md

 ## 5. TIMELINES AND SEQUENCERS [WIP]

-These are testing projects trying to build an operative but very basic timeline, to run very simple animations:
+These are TESTING projects trying to build an operative but very basic timeline, to run very simple animations:

 * A kind of note on/off or clip start/end behavior.
-* A curve editor for a float variable automation.
+* A curve editor for float variable automation.

 <details>
   <summary>4_1_ImSequencer</summary>